Meatpacking company settles COVID-19 workplace allegations - NewsBreak

 MADISON, Wis.
 (AP) — A national meatpacking company with a facility in Green Bay has agreed to pay about $15,000 to settle allegations of unsafe practices during the early days of the COVID-19 pandemic sickened and killed Wisconsin workers.

-Wisconsin Public Radio reports the U.S. Occupational Health and Safety Administration announced the settlement last week.
-It applies to seven of JBS Packerland’s plants, including the Green Bay facility.
+Wisconsin Public Radio reported Thursday that the U.S. Occupational Health and Safety Administration announced the settlement last week.
+The settlement applies to seven JBS Foods USA plants, including the Green Bay facility.

 Comments / 0